 What are Fat Bombs?

-Don’t be scared–you know that fat is good.
-And since it’s so good, I’m always trying to find new ways to incorporate healthy fats into my diet.
+Don't be scared–you know that fat is good.
+And since it's so good, we're always trying to find new ways to incorporate healthy fats into our diet.

-One of my new favorite methods is with fat bombs–usually made from a combo of butter, coconut oil, nuts and seeds, fat bombs were initially designed for those following the Ketogenic diet.
+One of our new favorite methods is with fat bombs–usually made from a combo of butter, coconut oil, nuts and seeds, fat bombs were initially designed for those following the Ketogenic diet.

-But if you’re like me, and just want to get more good fats into your diet, fat bombs can be a great way to do so.
+But if you're like us, and just want to get more good fats into your diet, fat bombs can be a great way to do so.